-Each year publishing houses send thousands of review copies of new children's and young adult books to the Maine Examination Collection to the Southern Maine Library District.
-The books are reviewed at monthly book review meetings by local librarians.
-A "Cream of the Crop" Collection of the best titles published in the previous year is prepared.
-The "Cream of the Crop" Collection contains about books from preschool to high school age levels.
+Each year publishing houses send thousands of review copies of new children's and young adult books to the Maine Children’s and YA Book Review.
+The books are reviewed at monthly meetings by local school and youth services librarians.
+A "Cream of the Crop" List of the 100 best titles published in the previous year is developed.
+The Cream of the Crop List contains titles appropriate for preschool to high school-aged readers.

-- Picture Book Non-Fiction [23 books]
+- Cream of the Crop Picture Book Non-Fiction [16 books]

-- Picture Book Fiction [21 books]
+- Cream of the Crop Chapter Book Fiction [50 books]

 - L = Library binding